KohaAloha/are-we-flying/docs/are we flying.md

 For instance, the [Cessna 310R](https://en.wikipedia.org/wiki/Cessna_310) has a min/max trim value of 20, with 20 corresponding to 100% trim and -20 corresponding to -100% trim.
 We can thus use trim corrections values in increments of 1/1000 (corresponding to moving the trim by 0.1% each step) and have decent control.
 However, the [Britten-Norman Islander](https://en.wikipedia.org/wiki/Britten-Norman_BN-2_Islander) has a min/max trim of only 6, so if we just blindly used the same step values that we know work for the 310, we'd actually be trimming over three times as hard... that plane would basically be bouncing up and down in the air instead of converging on a steady vertical speed.

-Also, some planes don't "officially" have trim, like the [Top Rudder 103Solo](https://www.toprudderaircraft.com/), and so their trim limit as reported by MSFS is simply zero... but _they can still be trimmed_ by explicitly setting trim values.
+Also, some planes don't "officially" have trim, like the [Top Rudder 103 Solo](https://www.toprudderaircraft.com/) ultralight, and so their trim limit as reported by MSFS is simply zero... but _they can still be trimmed_ by explicitly setting trim values.
 So for those planes we just "guess": we set their trim limit to 10 and hope that's a reasonable number.
 There's not much else we can do.

 So with that out of the way, the vertical hold approach consists of: